Praying for God

 Give us today our daily bread.
 And forgive us our debts, as we also have forgiven our debtors.
 And lead us not into temptation, but deliver us from the evil one.”
 (Matt.
 6:9-13)

 Notice: These verses don’t teach confession or thanksgiving or praise.
 While other scriptures show other facets of prayer, the Lord’s Prayer contains key petitions.
+We might call them prayer requests.
 Here, Jesus taught what to ask for.

 But also, he taught who to pray for.
-The second half of this prayer includes four petitions.
+The second half of this prayer includes four requests.
 When we say them, we typically focus on what we’re asking for.
-But now notice who we’re praying for: Give us.
+But notice who we’re praying for: Give us.
 Forgive us.
 Lead us.
 Deliver us.

 It’s good and godly to approach our Father with our own needs and also to pray for family and friends, leaders, the oppressed, the hurting, those who are different from us, those who have set themselves against us.
 It’s good and godly to recognize that people are people and to seek for others what we would want for ourselves.1